 A Tale of Two Beasts

 Okay, so I don’t know if this one is technically a “classic” yet, but someday it should be.
-This book is seriously the bomb when it comes to helping students understand that a story can be told from different points of view.
+This book is perfect when it comes to helping students understand that a story can be told from different points of view.

 In this tale, the girl thinks the little creature is a beast, and the little squirrel creature thinks the girl is the beast.
 The story is actually told twice…once from each point of view.
 It’s interesting to analyze the stories as a whole and also each page individually.
 This is literally the exact same plot line but told twice…once from each character’s perspective.
 Here is a list of questions you can use to begin a discussion about this book.

-A Tale of Two Beasts is a perfect story to discuss empathy.
+A Tale of Two Beasts is an ideal piece of children’s literature to discuss empathy.
 While each character begins by viewing the other as a monster, they spend time together, learn more about one another, and finally come to value each other’s differences.

 How I Became a Pirate